sonertari/SSLproxy/README.md

 - Dst Host filtering rules can take all of the filter and log actions.
 - SSL filtering rules can take all of the filter and log actions.
 - HTTP filtering rules take the match and block filter actions, but not the divert, split, or pass actions.
-Also, HTTP filtering rules do not take log actions.
+Also, HTTP filtering rules can only disable logging.

 Log actions do not configure any loggers.
 Global loggers for respective log actions should have been configured for those log actions to have any effect.